anamalihassan/FlutterMVVM-Database/README.md

 # Shortly

-Shorten URLs using service Store and fetch  shortened URLs in Flutter.
+Shorten URLs using service.
+Store and fetch  shortened URLs in Flutter.

 ## Design Pattern